E. Coli Infections: Diarrhea

 - Choose pasteurized juices and dairy products.

 - Clean raw produce well before eating.

 Teach your kids to wash their hands well and often, especially after going to the bathroom, touching animals, or playing outside, and before eating or preparing food.
 They should avoid swallowing water while swimming.

 When Should I Call the Doctor?

-than normal, or of hemolytic uremic syndrome, especially if your child had a recent
+Call right away if your child shows signs of dehydration (such as peeing less than normal) or of hemolytic uremic syndrome, especially if your child had a recent gastrointestinal illness.